 Sunshine Coast Lightning

-USC is proud part-owner of the Sunshine Coast’s first national sports team.
-The Sunshine Coast Lightning trains and plays home games at the USC Stadium.
+UniSC is a proud Foundation Principal Partner of the Sunshine Coast’s first national sports team.
+The Sunshine Coast Lightning trains and plays home games at the UniSC Arena.

 Sunshine Coast Thunder

 Sunshine Coast Thunder netball club provides a stepping for netballers looking to progress from grassroots to professional netball.